 The writing is on the wall.
 The question is whether you can read it or not, and how quickly you can adapt.
 Visit The Healist's Self-Care Lists to access resources to improve your sustainability as a human.
 Learn how to clean up your act, from your food and water to the toxic mercury fillings in your teeth to the toxic crap in your liver and colon, to the thoughts in your head.
 Then get to work.
 As Americans, we are starting at Ground Zero, again.

 This time maybe we can admit that the problem is within us, not without.
-Our problem is not in Iraq or Afghanistan or North Korea.
+Our problem is not outside of us.
 Our problem is right here at home in the United States of America.
 And it’s a doozy.
 A new generation of nuclear weapons and power plants won’t save us.
 A wall won’t save us.
 Drones, killer robots and lethal autonomous weapons won’t save us.
 Closing our borders won’t save us.
 Pulling out of the Paris Climate Accord won’t save us.
 More fracking and oil pipelines won’t save us.
 Killing bear cubs and wolf pups in their dens in Alaska won’t save us.
-And certainly, the Ku Klux Klan and neo-Nazis won’t save us.

 To do that, we’d have to empower citizens over corporations and value public health and wellbeing over health insurance profits.
 We’d have to, on our own, see the wisdom of not polluting national parks, oceans and ourselves with plastic water bottles.
 We’d have to quit thinking that antibiotics and vaccines can replace natural immunity.
 We’d have to learn to farm again without pesticides and herbicides.
 We’d have to become clean water stewards, and love and cherish Mother Earth as if our lives depended on it.
 And we’d have to finally ban the practice of putting neurotoxic mercury amalgam fillings in Americans’ teeth, including Trump’s.